![]() |

 | get_energy() | to get the energy in keV |

-| get_decay_type() | to get the decay type [kbeta, kec, kalpha, kparticle, kgamma], but only kgamma for the moment |
+| get_decay_type() | to get the decay type (enum: kgamma, kbeta, kec, kalpha, kparticle); currently only kgamma decays are stored in the database |

 | get_level_from() | returns the parent level |